 - 12 small tortillas (corn or flour), warmed

-- Combine Fish Marinade ingredients in a ziplock bag.
+- Marinade fish: Combine Fish Marinade ingredients in a ziplock bag.
 Set aside for 20 minutes to marinate - no longer than 1 hour.

-- Place Pickled Cabbage ingredients in a bowl.
+- Pickled Cabbage: Place Pickled Cabbage ingredients in a bowl.
 Toss to combine and set aside for 30 minutes.
 Drain excess liquid, scrunch cabbage with your hands (to help soften).
+Set aside.

-- Heat oil in a skillet over high heat.
-Cook fish for 2 minutes on each side, or until charred and cooked.
+- Cook fish: Heat oil in a skillet over high heat.
+Cook fish for 2 minutes on each side, or until golden and cooked.

 - To assemble tacos, top with cabbage then fish, a dollop of sour cream and a squeeze of lime juice.
 Fold tortilla over and enjoy!